wsuits6/dcrop/dcropa_system_plan.md

-# DCROPA System Structure and Execution Plan
+# DCROP System Structure and Execution Plan

 ## Overview

-DCROPA is a PHP and SQL-based application designed to manage and monitor student participation in the TTFFP program at UDS.
+DCROP is a PHP and SQL-based application designed to manage and monitor student participation in the TTFFP program at UDS.
 The system validates student attendance through location checks and manages user roles with varying privilege levels.

 ## User Types